20 years Special Rapporteur on the right to adequate housing: taking stock – moving forward

 - challenges and positive developments concerning the realization of the right to adequate housing in in your country, at regional or global level.

-Information will primarily be collected through an
+Information was primarily be collected through an

 Access the online survey |